brianlechthaler/FizzBuzzPython/README.md

-# FizzBuzzPython
+# 🐍 FizzBuzz
-FizzBuzz in Pure Python
+FizzBuzz implemented in pure Python, available as a Python script and Jupyter Notebook.
+Both the script and notebook contain the same code, so feel free to use whichever works for you as it will function exactly the same in either case.

-## Python Version Compatibility
+## 🏷️ Python Version Compatibility
 Each commit to `main` is tested on the following versions of Python:
 * 3.9
 * 3.8